justcabyr/justcabyr/README.md

 - ⚡ Fun fact: ...
 -->

 - I am a professional Software Engineer with over 4 years of experience in Software, Product and Website Development with Node.js, GraphQL, Laravel, JavaScript and Php.
-I have knowledge of Docker, Algorithms, Git, AWS, creating & consuming APIs, Linux, Data analysis (DBs & Excel).
+I have knowledge of Docker, Algorithms, Git, AWS, APIs, Linux, DBs (relational and non-relational).

 - I am also an Innovative and award-winning Community Management Professional with multiple skills and experience across customer and technical support, program management and communications (writing, speaking, presentation).